Aishwarya Rajesh

-Aishwarya Rajesh (born 10 January 1990) is an Indian actress who works predominantly in Tamil, Telugu and Malayalam films.
-Aishwarya is a recipient of several awards including two Filmfare Award South, one Tamil Nadu State Film Award and four SIIMA Awards.
+Aishwarya Rajesh (born 10 January 1990) is an Indian actress who works predominantly in Tamil cinema, in addition to a few Telugu and Malayalam films.
+Aishwarya is a recipient of several awards including two Filmfare Awards South, two Tamil Nadu State Film Awards and six SIIMA Awards.

 Aishwarya started her career as television presenter in a comedy show called Asatha Povathu Yaaru?.
 After winning the reality show Maanada Mayilada, she was cast in the film Avargalum Ivargalum (2011) and came into prominence after starring in Attakathi (2012).
 She has received Tamil Nadu State Film Award for Best Actress for the 2014 film Kaaka Muttai.
 Aishwarya had her career breakthrough roles in the film, Vada Chennai (2018) and her solo film Kanaa (2018).
 For the latter, she won the Filmfare Critics Award for Best Actress – Tamil.
 She made her Malayalam debut with Jomonte Suvisheshangal (2017), Hindi film debut in 2017 with Daddy, and Telugu debut with Kousalya Krishnamurthy (2019), which was a remake of Kanaa.

 Aishwarya received praises for her portrayal of a struggling married woman in World Famous Lover (2020), a woman who strives to bring her deceased husband's body back in Ka Pae Ranasingam (2020), an NRI in Republic (2021) and a cop in Thittam Irandu (2021).